Ingenjoy/Linear-Programming-With-Python/README.md

 # Linear-Programming-With-Python

-Solving Linear Programming problems using Simplex Method with `linprog` from `scipy.optimize` and `numpy` libraries on Python.
+Solving Linear Programming problems using Simplex Method with `linprog` from `scipy.optimize`, `NumPy` and `PuLP` libraries on Python.

 ## Linear Programming